LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 {:start="3"}

-1. Next to the authentication server, click **Configure**.
+1. Next to the authentication server, click **configure**.
 The Authentication Server page is displayed.

 ![](/img/authenticated-web-messaging-3.png)